 To our knowledge, there are no family relationships between the directors and the members of the Company's senior management.
 To our knowledge, during the last five years:

-- no director and no member of senior management has been convicted of fraud: - no director and no member of senior management has been associated with a bankruptcy, sequestration, or liquidation; - no director and no member of senior management has been the subject of an accusation or official public sanction issued by statutory or regulatory authorities; and - no director and no member of senior management has ever been prohibited by a court from acting as a member of an administrative, management, or supervisory body of an issuer or from participating in the management or business of an issuer.
+- no director and no member of senior management has been associated with a bankruptcy, sequestration, or liquidation; - no director and no member of senior management has been the subject of an accusation or official public sanction issued by statutory or regulatory authorities; and

+- no director and no member of senior management has ever been prohibited by a court from acting as a member of an administrative, management, or supervisory body of an issuer or from participating in the management or business of an issuer.

-Administrative, management, and supervisory bodies and senior management conflicts of interest
+14.2 Administrative, management, and supervisory bodies and senior management conflicts of interest

 No loans or guarantees have been granted or established in favor of the directors or members of senior management by the Company or a company of its Group.
 To our knowledge, there are no conflicts of interest between the duties of the directors and members of senior management with regard to SCOR and their private interests.
 Also refer to Sections 14.1.5 and 16.4.

-15. Remuneration and
+15. Remuneration and benefits

-benefits